 Therapy for Fear of Flying Conclusions

-Fear of flying, also known as aviophobia, can be a challenging and distressing issue for many people, such as our fictitious client described above.
+Flying anxiety, also known as aviophobia, can be a challenging and distressing issue for many people, such as our fictitious client described above.
 Therapy for fear of flying can be a helpful and effective way to address and overcome this fear.
 The approaches listed above are often beneficial.
 In addition, therapy for fear of flying might also include:

 Virtual Reality Therapy for Fear of Flying